 During the pitch, Ross took a fair amount of criticism centred around whether his food was truly gluten-free or not.
 Controversially, Peter Jones said that the noodles tasted like baby food immediately after Mendham revealed his wife had a miscarriage just before appearing on the show.

 Emotions ran high and it was looking like Mendham had failed to impress any dragons, but somehow he managed to pull it back and Peter Jones made an offer for investment.
 The deal saw Jones stump up £60,000 for a 25 per cent stake in his company.
 Peter wasn’t the only dragon to make Ross an offer, both Duncan Bannatyne and Piers Linney also made offers.
 Barenaked food has gone on to go from strength to strength and is now stocked in all major UK supermarkets.

-These are just a handful of the success stories that have stepped into the Dragon’s Den and faced the dragons and come out with a business partner.
+These are just a handful of the success stories that have stepped into the Dragon’s Den and come out with a business partner.
 It’s also worth noting some companies who failed to win over any dragons have gone on to achieve huge success even without the backing of an investor.